 - My Roommate Is an Elf features a pixie named Flint.
 He's very small and from a distance resembles a glowing shape with wings.
 Griswold, the elf, rescued him some time before the comic began and is very protective of him, threatening Dearg after Dearg tried to eat him.

-- In The Fairly OddParents, pixies wear grey business suits and pointy hats, have square shaped wings, use magic phones rather than wands, and love all things dull and boring.
-They pixies are also fully antagonistic, constantly trying to take over Fairy World and turn all its fairy citizens into pixies.
+- In The Fairly OddParents!, pixies wear grey business suits and pointy hats, have square shaped wings, use magic phones rather than wands, and love all things dull and boring.
+These pixies are also fully antagonistic, constantly trying to take over Fairy World and turn all its fairy citizens into pixies.

 - In Winx Club, pixies serve as the titular Winx Club's companions.
 They are inhabitants of the magical dimension and are ridiculously cute small winged creatures who have fairly large heads in comparison to their baby-like bodies.
 They are able to bond with fairies in order to help them in their quest to become fully successful.